Understanding Transformer Memorization Recall Through Idioms: Introduction

-We find a clear difference in model behavior between memorized and non-memorized predictions.
+Next, to analyze memory recall behavior, we compare the construction process of predictions that involve memory recall with those that do not.
+To this end, given a LM, we create two sets of memorized and non-memorized idioms from \idiomem{} (Fig.~\ref{fig:main_intro}, A).
+We then adopt a view of the transformer inference pass as a gradual refinement of the output probability distribution \citep{geva-etal-2021-transformer,anthropic}.
+Concretely, the token representation at any layer is interpreted as a ``hidden'' probability distribution over the output vocabulary \citep{geva2022transformer} (Fig.~\ref{fig:main_intro}, B).
+This interpretation allows tracking the prediction across layers in the evolving distribution.
+We find a clear difference in model behavior between memorized and non-memorized predictions (Fig.~\ref{fig:main_intro}, C).
 This difference persists across different transformer architectures and sizes: retrieval from memory happens in two distinct phases, corresponding to distinct roles of the transformer parameters and layers: (1) \emph{candidate promotion} of memorized predictions' rank in the hidden distribution in the first layers, and (2) \emph{confidence boosting} where, in the last few layers, the prediction's probability grows substantially faster than before.
 This is unlike non-memorized predictions, where the two phases are less pronounced and often indistinct.
-Fig.~\ref{figure:intro} illustrates this.
 We further confirm these phases of memorized predictions through intervention in the network's FFN sublayers, which have been shown to play an important role in the prediction construction process \citep{geva2022transformer, mickus-etal-2022-dissect}.
-Concretely, zeroing-out hidden FFN neurons in early layers deteriorates memory-recall, while intervention in upper layers does not affect it.
+Concretely, zeroing out hidden FFN neurons in early layers deteriorate memory recall, while intervention in upper layers does not affect it.

 Last, we show our findings extend to types of memory recall beyond idioms by applying our method to factual statements from the \lamauhn{} dataset \citep{Poerner2020EBERTEE} (e.g. \nl{The native language of Jean Marais is French}).
 For factual statements that were completed correctly by the LM, we observe the same two phases as in memorized idioms, further indicating their connection to memory recall.